puckdoug/barleywine/README.md

 # 🍺 Barleywine Static File Server

 A fast and efficient static file server built with Rust and the Rocket web framework.
-Barleywine serves files from a `webroot` directory with automatic MIME type detection and index.html support for directory requests.
+Barleywine serves files from a `webroot` directory with automatic MIME type detection, index.html support for directory requests, and **automatic markdown-to-HTML conversion**.

 ## Features

 - ✨ **Static File Serving**: Serves any file from the `webroot` directory
+- 📝 **Markdown Conversion**: Automatically converts `.md` files to beautifully styled HTML
-- 🏠 **Automatic Index Pages**: Serves `index.html` when directories are requested
+- 🏠 **Automatic Index Pages**: Serves `index.html` or `index.md` when directories are requested
 - 🎯 **MIME Type Detection**: Automatically detects and sets correct MIME types based on file extensions
 - ⚡ **High Performance**: Built with Rust and Rocket for maximum efficiency
 - 🔒 **Security**: Files are served only from the designated webroot directory
 - 📱 **Cross-Platform**: Works on Windows, macOS, and Linux
+- 🎨 **Beautiful Styling**: Markdown files get responsive, clean HTML templates automatically

 ## Quick Start